Slowyng/slowyngames/content/punkpirates-terms.md

 **Last updated:** 18 May 2025

-These Terms and Conditions ("Terms") govern your access to and use of the mobile application **Punk Pirates**, developed and published by **Slowyn Games**.
+These Terms of Service ("Terms") govern your access to and use of the mobile application **Punk Pirates**, developed and published by **Slowyn Games**.
 By downloading, installing, or using the app, you agree to be bound by these Terms.
 If you do not accept these Terms, do not use the app.

 ---